manibatra/os_kernel_driver/README.md

+# Keral Driver

-A scullsort kernel driver that I wrote for my Operating Systems Course
+A scullsort kernel driver written in C for an OS course.